-Recent trips have included: the Canary Islands-a chain of volcanic islands off the coast of Africa; the south Pacific islands of New Caledonia; Peru--including both the Andes and Amazon Rainforest; Alaska--including both the spectacular Alaska Range and the retreating coastal glaciers; the southeast coast of Australia, Southern China, Namibia, and hiking in both the Shenandoah and Smoky Mountain ranges of the Appalachian Mountain Belt.
-Former favorite trips include the Burgess Shale in the Canadian Rockies and the French Alps.
+Favorite trips have included: the Canary Islands-a chain of volcanic islands off the coast of Africa; the south Pacific islands of New Caledonia; Peru--including both the Andes and Amazon Rainforest; the Burgess Shale in the Cadadian Rockies; Alaska--including both the spectacular Alaska Range and the retreating coastal glaciers; the southeast coast of Australia; the tracking mammals in the Etosha Pan in Namibia; hiking around the Norwegian fjords; and hiking in both the Shenandoah and Smoky Mountain ranges of the Appalachian Mountain Belt.

 Thank you for visiting my website.
-If you have any questions about my research or would like reprints of any of my papers, sen
+If you have any questions about my research, are interested in joining my lab, or would like reprints of any of my papers, send

 me an email.